Should You Fear the Reaper Botnet?

 And for an additional layer of defense A10’s DDoS Security Incident Response Team (DSIRT) puts a team of DDoS fighting experts at your fingertips 24×7 to provide assistance in mitigating attacks in real-time, as they’re happening.
 That means a team of DDoS defenders has your back day in, day out.

-A strong DDoS defense solution, like A10 Thunder TPS, can help protect against threats now and threats that could spring up in the future.
+A strong DDoS protection solution, like A10’s Thunder Threat Protection System (TPS), can help protect against threats now and threats that could spring up in the future.
 So if Reaper starts launching DDoS attacks, or researchers uncover the next big botnet, you’re covered, and you won’t have to fear the Reaper.